GoldenHippoMedia/hippo-commerce-builder-plugin/README.md

 ---

-Built with ❤️ for Hippo Commerce by the Golden Hippo development team.
+Built for Hippo Commerce by the Golden Hippo development team.